Seq2seq (Sequence to Sequence) Model with PyTorch

 Step 2) Data Preparation

-You can’t use the dataset directly.
-You need to split the sentences into words and convert it into One-Hot Vector.
+You cannot use the dataset directly.
+You need to split the sentences into words and convert it into a One-Hot Vector.
 Every word will be uniquely indexed in the Lang class to make a dictionary.
-The Lang Class will store every sentence and split it word by word with the addSentence.
+The Lang class will store every sentence and split it word by word with addSentence.
 Then create a dictionary by indexing every unknown word for Sequence to sequence models.

 SOS_token = 0